notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 and name, which is a description/suggestion of what the emoji should look like.
-This is why 💁,for example, often gets in trouble for being labelled as _Information Desk Person_, but is actually just a sassy lady: it's the implementation of the emoji doesn't match its original description, not the other way around.
+This is why 💁,for example, often gets in trouble for being labelled as _Information Desk Person_, but is actually just a sassy lady: it's the implementation of the emoji that doesn't match its original description, not the other way around.
+If you take sassy lady away from me though, there will be words.

-My favourite is 🔂,
+My favourite description is
 _Clockwise Rightwards and Leftwards
-Open Circle Arrows With Circled One Overlay_, which shows true dedication to typing.
+Open Circle Arrows With Circled One Overlay_ (or 🔂 for short), which shows true dedication to typing.

-Emoji does not have a plural in Japanese, so stop trying to make emojis happen.
+Emoji does not have a plural in Japanese, so stop trying to make _emojis_ happen.

 <h2 style="border-left-color:#fbcd46;">🙀 What is an emoji even</h2>